Documentation

 # API Endpoints

-The IP API currently has two endpoints.
-One endpoint (GET) handles lookups for single IP addresses, the other endpoint (POST) handles the lookup of up to 100 IP addresses (Batch lookup).
+The IP API currently has two endpoints responding to two different HTTP methods.
+One endpoint (GET) handles lookups for single IP addresses, the other endpoint (POST) handles the lookup of up to 100 IP addresses (batch IP lookup).

 # GET Endpoint - Lookup a single IP Address or ASN